-- 3.5.7 The Leeds New Generation Transport (NGT) trolleybus system is jointly promoted by the West Yorkshire Combined Authority and the Council.
-The system proposes a modern, reliable Trolleybus which combines dedicated lanes, junctions and traffic signal priority to ensure improved journey times. - 3.5.8 The proposed 14.8km system will run between Holt Park in North Leeds and Stourton in AVL through the city centre and will be served by major park and ride facilities.
-It will connect people to key employment sites, education, health, shopping and leisure facilities and act as a catalyst and driver for Leeds and the city region's economic growth and regeneration. - 3.5.9 The scheme is subject to a Transport and Works Act application to the Secretary of State.
+- 3.5.6 Leeds City Council has instigated extensive engagement and conversation on the future direction of transport provision across the city which includes reviewing and considering the measures for those corridors which were previously covered by the now cancelled NGT trolleybus proposals. - 3.5.7 The Leeds New Generation Transport (NGT) trolleybus system is jointly promoted by the West Yorkshire Combined Authority and the Council.
+The system proposes a modern, reliable Trolleybus which combines dedicated lanes, junctions and traffic signal priority to ensure improved journey times.
+The provision of a priority route and park and ride at Stourton is an objective and is being considered within the overall review. - 3.5.8 The proposed 14.8km system will run between Holt Park in North Leeds and Stourton in AVL through the city centre and will be served by major park and ride facilities.
+It will connect people to key employment sites, education, health, shopping and leisure facilities and act as a catalyst and driver for Leeds and the city region's economic growth and regeneration.

+- 3.5.9 The scheme is subject to a Transport and Works Act application to the Secretary of State.
 If approved the scheme is scheduled to open in 2020. - 3.5.10 Within AVL, the system is proposed to run from a 1,500 space park and ride (with potential to be expanded to 2,300 in the future) at junction 7 of the M621 at Stourton (AV82), through Belle Isle and Hunslet to Leeds Dock and Brewery Wharf, and then into the core of Leeds City Centre via Leeds Bridge.
 The proposed route and stops are shown on area plans, which also identify specific development and regeneration opportunities, public realm improvements and improved pedestrian routes which will benefit from and improve connectivity to the NGT system.
-An expansion of the network into the east of the area is a future option subject to feasibility and funding.